ignaciosm/schedule-app/README.md

 The goal is to make my wife's life easier.
 At the same time, I want to design it in such a way that it could be used by other managers or companies if it came to that.

 ## Thinking out loud
-The document thinking out loud is where I will do much of my planning and deciding on the structure of the app.
+The document PLANNING.md is where I will do much of my planning and deciding on the structure of the app.